Hurricane Helene & Milton - Permitting Information

 Required Electrical Safety Inspections

-It has come to our attention that in some instances the power company (Duke Energy) is not restoring power to homes and businesses that were affected by Hurricane Helene until an electrical safety inspection has been accomplished and approved.
+It has come to our attention that in some instances the power company (Duke Energy) is not restoring power to homes and businesses that were affected by Hurricanes Helene and Milton until an electrical safety inspection has been accomplished and approved.
 The City of Tarpon Springs does not offer this service.
 A licensed electrician will be required to complete the inspection and provide the results to the City of Tarpon Springs.
 Upon results being forwarded to the City, we can provide a release to Duke Energy.

 Under the current conditions, the City, will be offering a “no cost” permit for this situation.
 The licensed electrical contractor will still need to be registered with the City of Tarpon Springs and provide insurance certificates and workers comp or workers comp exempt as normally would be required.
 The permitting process will be standard with the exception that the permits will be at no cost, and we are expediting the application times for these applications.